Beep…beep …

 3. Improve the trusted reliance on linear barcodes

-A QR Code with a GS1 Digital Link is designed to retain the operational capabilities of your barcode-GTIN combo you have known and trusted for decades.
+A GS1 Digital Link QR Code is designed to retain the operational capabilities of your barcode-GTIN combo you have known and trusted for decades.
 It just throws the benefits of a QR Code into the mix.

 For example, scanning a QR Code code that contains product expiry in the GS1 URL can alert your checkout team of a product’s expiration date and prevent it from being sold.
 Scanning the QR Code could also authenticate the product if your URL contains product serial number keys.